 Ms. Parameswaran's and Messrs.
 Tsourapas's and Wallace's Retirement Plan benefits are determined in accordance with the Personal Retirement Account ("PRA") formula.
 Under the PRA formula, the benefit is payable upon the employee's departure from Colgate at any age and the value is equal to the employee's vested account balance.
 Total annual retirement benefits payable under the Retirement Plan and the Supplemental Retirement Plan are subject to a maximum of 70% of the sum of an individual's base salary at retirement plus cash-based incentive compensation awarded for services rendered in the calendar year immediately preceding retirement.
-In addition, the Supplemental Retirement Plan limits the benefits payable thereunder such that a participant's aggregate benefits under the Retirement Plan, the Supplemental Retirement Plan and any foreign pension entitlements, as currently calculated and projected, may not exceed a cap of \$38 million when expressed as a lump sum.
+In addition, the Supplemental Retirement Plan and any foreign pension entitlements, as currently calculated and projected, may not exceed a cap of \$38 million when expressed as a lump sum.
 Such cap is increased at an annual rate of 6%.
-Under the standard form of retirement benefit for a married participant, the employee receives a monthly retirement benefit for life and, upon the employee's death, his or her spouse is entitled to receive a monthly benefit for life equal to 50% of the employee's benefit.
-For approximately 250 employees, including the Named Officers who participate in the Retirement Plan, the employee's spouse is entitled to receive an additional monthly amount equal to 25% of the employee's normal monthly retirement benefit for life if the employee dies during retirement or after attaining early retirement eligibility, if active.
+Under the standard form of retirement benefit for a married participant, the employee receives a monthly retirement benefit.
+For approximately 250 employees, including the Named Officers who participate in the Retirement Plan, the employee's normal monthly retirement benefit for life if the employee's normal monthly retirement benefit for life if the employee's normal monthly retirement benefit for life if the employee dies during retirement or after attaining early retirement eligibility, if active.
 However, this benefit is not available to the extent it would cause the total retirement benefit payable to the employee's spouse to exceed 100% of the employee's normal retirement benefit and is not available if a participant elects a lump sum form of payment under the Retirement Plan.